All Episodes

 And we got those same kind of pansies today.

-And they wanted to send a proclamation to King George, demanding that King George stop taxing their tea and stop taxing them exorbitantly on a number, then basically stop squishing them and and and squeezing them.
+And they wanted to send a proclamation to King George demanding that King George stop taxing their tea and stop taxing them exorbitantly on a number and basically stop squishing them and squeezing them.

-Uh and uh so uh Adams, all right, if you want to do that, go ahead.
+And so Adams, all right, if you want to do that, go ahead.

-I'm gonna still try to convince you, but you want to do it's gonna be months before we hear back, and I can tell you what we're gonna hear back, but if it'll make you feel better, go ahead and do it.
+And I can tell you what we're going to hear back, but if it'll make you feel better, go ahead and do it.

-Adams continues to try and arm twist and persuade.
+All the while, Adams continues to try to arm twist and persuade.

-Finally they get the answer, King George, and King George, how dare you ask me this?
+Finally, they get the answer, King George, and King George basically says, how dare you ask me this?

 Now you guys are really in for it.

-And so the moderates well further caution is required here.
+And so the moderates, further caution is required here.

-Because some of these people did not want independence, they were Englishmen.
+Because some of these people did not want independence.

-So Adams, this thing shows how difficult it was, how almost impossible it was, is why it was a miracle.
+So Adams, this thing shows how difficult it was, how almost impossible it was, is why it was a miracle for John Adams to craft unanimity from 13 colonies who had 13 different special interests.

-Uh these founding fathers, as I say, they were not all hell bent for independence, they considered themselves Englishmen.
+These founding fathers, as I say, they were not all hell-bent for independence.

 It took a lot of time.